rodvlopes/elifoot2-web/README.md

-# Elifoot Web
+# Elifoot II Web

-The famous 90's game running on the broser
+The famous 90's game running on the browser

 ### Thanks to